fxwllms1/CS11-F24/week_3/thursday/ex02/README.md

 **Objective:** Write a program which finds the smallest of three numbers

 ## Background information
-Calculating the minimum of three numbers is a fundamental part of a heap data structure which you will learn about in CS-21.
+Calculating the minimum of three numbers is a fundamental part of a min heap data structure which you will learn about in CS-21.

 ## Instructions
 1. Use a series of decision making statements to find the smallest value entered.